Augmented Reality: Hardware and Definitions

-Disadvantages: cumbersome to use, small image detail, no true 3D vision, limited interactivity
+Disadvantages: cumbersome to use, small display, no stereoscopic vision, limited interactivity

 Mobile AR is augmented reality using mobile devices such as smartphones and tablets.
-These use a camera and other sensors as well as computer vision to display digital objects and information context-sensitively in physical space.
+They use a camera and other sensors, as well as computer vision, to display digital objects and information contextually in physical space.
 The digital and physical elements merge on the display of the smartphone or tablet.

-The first mature interfaces for Mobile-AR were the Vuforia and Wikitude development kits.
-In 2017, with the introduction of Apple’s ARKit and the integration of the interface into iOS, Mobile-AR reached the masses.
+The first mature frameworks for Mobile AR were Vuforia and Wikitude.
+In 2017, Mobile AR reached the masses with the introduction of Apple’s ARKit and its into iOS.
 Google followed Apple’s lead in 2018 with ARCore, a solution for Android devices.
-Other influential mobile-AR interfaces include Spark AR from Meta, Snap AR, and 8th Wall acquired by Niantic.
+Other influential mobile AR frameworks include Meta’s Spark AR, Snap AR, and 8th Wall, which was acquired by Niantic.

-Other terms or subtypes: Smartglasses, video glasses, camera glasses, audio glasses
+Other terms or subtypes: Video glasses, camera glasses, audio glasses

 Well-known examples: Google Glass, North Focals, Ray-Ban Stories, Echo Frames, Snap Spectacles (1-3)